 The thirty-seven solar panels on Susan Young's home in Bridgeport,...

-There are 7 comments on the News Times story from Tuesday Dec 20, titled The thirty-seven solar panels on Susan Young's home in Bridgeport,....
-In it, News Times reports that:
+There are 7 comments on the New Canaan News-Review story from Tuesday Dec 20, titled The thirty-seven solar panels on Susan Young's home in Bridgeport,....
+In it, New Canaan News-Review reports that:

 The thirty-seven solar panels on Susan Young's home in Bridgeport, Conn. are part of her participation in the Connecticut Green Bank and PosiGen initiative towards community-wide energy savings.